Two church towers with crosses against a clear blue sky.

 Is He Worth it?

-Is Christ worth our vacation time to serve where He leads?
-He gave His life that all might hear the gospel.
-Could we offer Him our time off?
-What if He asks for all of it?
+Is He worth your vacation time to follow Him where He calls you to go?
+He was willing to give His life so the lost could come home.
+Could we give Him a week of our four weeks of vacation?
+What if He asks for all four?

-Is He worth keeping our commitments to Him from when we first believed?
+Is He worth keeping your vows you made to Him when you first fell in love with Him?

 The Call to Global Mission